odwyersoftware/brunette/README.md

 ![https://i.imgur.com/6EXoamM.png](https://i.imgur.com/6EXoamM.png)

 3. That's it!
-Now whenever you pformat your Python code](https://stackoverflow.com/a/48764668/13405802) brunette will be used.
+Now whenever you format your Python code](https://stackoverflow.com/a/48764668/13405802) brunette will be used.

 ## Why does this need to exist?